site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 When `NO_YAML` is not set, the administrator password is hashed with the bcrypt algorithm.
 The `htpasswd` command is required for this process, and the script temporarily installs `apache` as a dependency package.

-The processing procedure is as follows.

-1. Checks if `apache` was originally installed
+The script ensures the availability of `htpasswd` through the following procedure.

+1. If the existing `htpasswd` command is functional, no additional installation is performed
-2. If `htpasswd` does not exist, installs the `apache` package
+2. If `htpasswd` does not exist or is not functional:
-3. Grants execution permissions to `/usr/bin/htpasswd`
+   - Installs dependency packages (`libaprutil`, `libapr`, `libexpat`, `libuuid1`, `libpcre2`)
-4. Removes only the `apache` package if it was not originally installed (preserves htpasswd binary)
+   - Checks if the `apache` package is already installed
+   - Installs the `apache` package to obtain `htpasswd`
+   - If `apache` was not originally installed, saves the `htpasswd` binary and then removes the `apache` package
-5. Keeps the `apache` package if it was originally installed
+   - If `apache` was originally installed, retains the package

-This process protects `apache` when it is an existing system component, and performs cleanup when it is only needed as a temporary dependency.
+This process protects `apache` when it is an existing system component and performs cleanup when it is only needed as a temporary dependency.

 An error message is displayed and processing is interrupted if `htpasswd` installation fails.

 ## Official Binary Installation Behavior

-When `INSTALL_MODE=official` is specified, the latest release information is retrieved from the GitHub API and the appropriate binary for the architecture is downloaded.
+When `INSTALL_MODE=official` is specified, the `ca-bundle` package is first installed.
+Subsequently, the latest release information is retrieved from the GitHub API and the appropriate binary for the architecture is downloaded.

 Supported architectures are as follows.